-If you're wondering when will diversity effect the workplace, then pay close attention to the current situation.
+If you're wondering when diversity affects the workplace, then pay close attention to the current situation.
 From the varied mindsets of the millennial area to the virtual spaces brought on by the Coronavirus, the workplace has become more diverse than ever.

 And, while the workplace is not flexible when it comes to picking who we interact with, we can be flexible in interacting with them.

 As Andres Tapia so succinctly puts it, "Diversity is the mix.
 Inclusion is making the mix work."

 So, when looking for a way to diversify the workplace, there are several different things to consider -- from personality types to age and motivation.